nickwynja/deploysecondcrack/README.markdown

 ## Notes:

 - See Marco's documentation on [Second Crack](https://github.com/marcoarment/secondcrack) for the basics of how to create new posts.
-- It's a know bug right now that previews of drafts aren't being creating in `/drafts/_previews/`.
+- If previews of drafts aren't being creating in `/drafts/_previews/` make sure you are using the correct extension that's listed as `$post_extension` in `config.php`.
 - The default template is being used now.
 It's pretty boring.
 I plan to update this using [Bootstrap](http://twitter.github.com/bootstrap/) at some point.
 - This configuration does not include much security.
 In fact, it completely disables the firewall.
 Maybe sometime in the future I'll add [APF](http://www.rfxn.com/projects/advanced-policy-firewall/) but for now, you're on your own.
 - I'm not a total neckbeard sysadmin.
 My implementation of the server environment is likely poor.
 Use it at your own risk.